 And people’s revulsion from Christians’ engaging in race discrimination and sex discrimination and being repulsed from unity with a group that engages in such actions is reasonable and rational.
 That it is rational and reasonable for a person not to be unified with a group that engages in sex discrimination or in race discrimination seems undeniable.
 Sex discrimination and race discrimination are not simply questions like the color of the drapes in the classroom.

-It is past time for Churches of Christ members to ask their elders to revisit the scripture on this issue.
+It is past time for church members to ask their elders to revisit the scripture on this issue.
 Jesus’s prayer seeks action.

 Of course, there is nothing wrong with desiring that current congregants be nice to one another, love one another, remain part of the congregation, be happy, etc. A problem arises, though, in thinking and acting as if that is where our desire should begin or end.